Undergraduate Academic Advising

 Tandon Global Study Away program at London provides Tandon School of Engineering student friendly curriculum.
 It fits best for Sophomores who are considering studying abroad.
 For more information, visit Tandon's Study Away page.

-Regular advising session for 2020 sping semester is now open for all ME students.
-Please stop by the ME UG academic advisors to discuss courses for the spring 2020 semester as well as remove your academic HOLD.
-Please note that your academic HOLD is only removed by visiting the ME UG academic advisors.
+Regular advising session for 2020 fall semester is now open for all ME students.
+Please visit our schedule on Calendly to discuss courses for the fall 2020 semester, as well as remove your academic HOLD.
+Please note that your academic HOLD is only removed by after meeting with the ME UG academic advisors.

 Please come prepared with a tentative schedule for next semester.